 The good old days of the internet when slapping up any mess of HTML was enough to get you noticed.
-The web is a very different place in 2017 than it was in 1997.
+The web is a very different place in 2022 than it was a decade ago.
 Businesses live and die on the internet.
 The small players need to have a lot of tricks to keep up with the big guys.

 Starting a Blog